Which of the following is required by the Sarbanes-Oxley Act? | Study Prep in Pearson+

 1

-Understand the Sarbanes-Oxley Act (SOX): The Sarbanes-Oxley Act was enacted in 2002 to improve corporate governance and accountability, primarily for public companies.
-It aims to protect investors by ensuring the accuracy and reliability of financial reporting.
+Understand the Sarbanes-Oxley Act (SOX): The Sarbanes-Oxley Act was enacted in 2002 to improve corporate governance and accountability in response to financial scandals.
+It focuses on enhancing internal controls, financial reporting, and the responsibilities of corporate executives.

-Identify the key requirements of SOX: One of the main provisions of the Act is that management must certify the accuracy of financial statements.
-This includes signing off on the financial reports and ensuring they are free from material misstatements.
+Review the requirements of SOX: The act mandates several key provisions, including the certification of financial statements by the CEO and CFO, the establishment of internal controls, and increased transparency in financial reporting.
+It does not require the elimination of internal controls or public disclosure of employee salaries.

-Clarify the scope of SOX: The Act applies to public companies, not private companies.
-Public companies must comply with its provisions, including external audits and maintaining effective internal controls.
+Analyze the options provided: Evaluate each option against the requirements of SOX.
+For example, SOX emphasizes the importance of internal controls rather than eliminating them, and it does not mandate public disclosure of employee salaries or quarterly audits by the IRS.

-Evaluate the incorrect options: Companies are not required to eliminate internal audits; instead, SOX emphasizes the importance of internal controls.
-Public companies are not exempt from external audits; external audits are a critical part of compliance.
+Focus on the correct requirement: The certification of financial statements by the CEO and CFO is a specific provision under SOX.
+This ensures accountability and accuracy in financial reporting, as executives must attest to the reliability of the company's financial statements.

-Conclude the correct answer: Based on the requirements of SOX, the correct answer is that management must certify the accuracy of financial statements, as this is a fundamental aspect of the Act.
+Conclude the correct answer: Based on the analysis, the correct answer is 'Certification of financial statements by the CEO and CFO,' as this aligns directly with the requirements of the Sarbanes-Oxley Act.

 Watch next